 Medium: color pochoir.
 Printed in Paris for the Temoignages pour l'art abstrait project (Witnesses for Abstract Art), published in 1952 by Editions d'Art d'Aujourd'hui, in an edition of 1500.
-The sheet size, including margins: 9 3/8 x 7 3/4 inches (240 x 195mm).
-This is a splendid and richly inked impression on wove paper, and now quite rare.
+The image size is 8 1/2 x 7 inches (220 x 179 mm).
+A nice and richly inked impression, and now quite rare.
 Not signed (the artist's name is printed in text beneath the image).

 Medium: original linoleum cut.
 A nice impression on wove paper, published in 1938 for the very rare XXe Siecle (No. 4).
 Sheet size 12 1/2 x 9 3/8 inches.
 Signed in the block (not by hand).Condition: there is some discoloration to the paper, and old paper and glue residue near the left edge of the sheet (as shown in the second photo).